2023-2024 Mandatory General Fee Per Credit Hour

 U-PASS FEE: $155

-Full-time undergraduate and full-time graduate students who are registered for at least one course on the Main Campus are issued with a Chicago Transit Authority (CTA) U-Pass, which can be used anytime, anywhere for unlimited rides on CTA buses and trains.
-The CTA U-Pass is a mandatory, non-refundable fee.
+Full-time undergraduate and full-time graduate students who are registered for at least one course on the Main Campus are issued a Chicago Transit Authority (CTA) U-Pass.
+The U-Pass, which can be used anytime, anywhere for unlimited rides on CTA buses and trains.
+Full-time students who do not want the U-Pass can email u-pass@neiu.edu to receive a response with instructions.
+Part-time students who would like to opt in for the U-Pass for $155, can email u-pass@neiu.edu to receive an auto response with instructions.

 MISCELLANEOUS FEES